cfss-fa20/hw01/README.md

 ![Image of Me](IMG_0909_smaller.jpeg)

+## Academic Interests

 My name is Anna Kenig-Ziesler, and I am a third year in the College.
 I am majoring in Public Policy and minoring in Human Rights.
 I am really interested in better understanding how data can be used to inform public policy, so I am really excited to be taking this course!
+In the past, I have found that an inability to program can be quite limiting when it comes to data analysis, so I am looking forward to getting an introduction to computing!
 On campus, I am very involved in UChiVotes, and I am really passionate about getting out the vote this election.
-While I am unsure of what I want to do career-wise, I would love to work on environmental or civil rights issues in some capacity.
+While I am unsure of what I want to do career-wise, I would love to work on environmental or civil rights issues in some capacity in the policy world.

+## Outside of Class

 Outside of class, a few of *my favorite things* are listed below: